MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-policy-settings/manage/reference/account-policies/password-policy/Maximum-password-age.md

 This security policy reference topic for the IT professional describes the best practices, location, values, policy management, and security considerations for this policy setting.

 ## Reference
-The **Maximum password age** policy setting determines the period of time \(in days\) that a password can be used before the system requires the user to change it.
+The **Maximum password age** policy setting determines the period of time (in days) that a password can be used before the system requires the user to change it.
 You can set passwords to expire after a number of days between 1 and 999, or you can specify that passwords never expire by setting the number of days to 0.
 If **Maximum password age** is between 1 and 999 days, the minimum password age must be less than the maximum password age.
 If **Maximum password age** is set to 0, **Minimum password age** can be any value between 0 and 998 days.

 > [!NOTE]
-> Setting **Maximum password age** to \-1 is equivalent to 0, which means it never expires.
+> Setting **Maximum password age** to -1 is equivalent to 0, which means it never expires.
 Setting it to any other negative number is equivalent to setting it to **Not Defined**.

 This policy setting is supported on versions of Windows that are designated in the **Applies To** list at the beginning of this topic.

 ### Possible values

--   User\-specified number of days between 0 and 999
+-   User-specified number of days between 0 and 999

 -   Not defined